rxing-core/rxing/README.md

 Porting was done with the rust language in mind, though some parts may resemble java more directly than a proper clean-sheet rust implementation.

+## Statis
+All barcode formats are tested and functioning in their current state against current tests.

+## Incomplete
+The library has only been thurougly tested with the `BufferedImageLuminanceSource` source format.
+Using any other source is currently experimental and may result in unexpected or undefined outputs.
+This means that the feature flag used to enable the use of the `image` crate is currently on by default.
+Turning it off may result in unexpected results.

+## Example

 ```
 use std::{collections::HashMap, rc::Rc};